 Studies show that, only about 1 in 100 users of Millinette become pregnant from unprotected vaginal intercourse.
 This means that Millinette is around 99% effective in preventing pregnancies.

-Reviews of Millinette say it is useful for preventing pregnancy, so long as not too many pills are missed.
+Reviews of Millinette say it’s useful for preventing pregnancy.

 Millinette is 99% effective in preventing pregnancies when taken correctly.
 It becomes less effective if you regularly miss a pill, or forget to take several pills over time.